 As you may know, I was diagnosed with Crohn's Disease in 2014 when I was 9 years old.
 I was not only suffering from belly aches and fatigue but I was not growing well either.
 When I found out I had Crohn's, it made me sad and angry at the same time.
 I wondered what it meant for my future and if I would have to give up the things I love.
 I started to take medication only to have a reaction 8 months later and start all over with new medicine again.
 It took another 5 months before I was feeling well.
 I have had several changes to medication since then and I have realized that medication and blood work will always be a regular part of my life.
 Unfortunately with IBD you can go into a flare out of nowhere and fight it for months.
 I have learned that I can only take one day at a time and do my best to move forward.
 While I have days that I have to lay low and conserve my energy, I also have days I pursue my dreams.
 I spent three summers racing go karts and used my time at the track to raise awareness about IBD.
 The summer of 2018 I decided to try something new and started racing Trucks.
 It was hard work learning something new but I pushed forward and tried my best.
 It was a learning season but I loved it so I went back for more racing for the 2019 season.
-I am happy to say 2019 brought my a first place finish.
+I am happy to say 2019 brought me two 1st place finishes.
 It was great sharing about CURE for IBD in victory lane!

 Since my diagnosis I have discovered that I am not alone in this battle and there are many other people who suffer from IBD.
 Therefore, I decided to make a difference in the fight against Crohn's disease and ulcerative colitis by combining my love for racing with my desire to find a cure by promoting my fundraiser for CURE for IBD!

 CURE for IBD was founded on the belief that if more funds are allocated to research, new treatments and cures will be found sooner.
 For many people, this can't happen quickly enough.